BabSangJune/mapbox-playground/.junie/guidelines.md

 - Files: `*.css.ts`
 - Type-safe styles with TypeScript
 - CSS properties auto-sorted with `prettier-plugin-css-order`
+- Even if you use vanilla-extract, please write semantic class names for easier debugging.

 ### Environment Variables
 Prefix with `VITE_` to expose to client: